Newms34/3d-Modeler/README.md

 #CSS 3d Modeler
->A simple app that allows you to make cubes and cylinders (for now) using css 3d.
+>A simple app that allows you to make cubes and cylinders and cones using css 3d.
 Make a scene, and then send it to your friends!
 ##Table of Contents:

  - [Explanation](#Explanation)